Jinxhy/On-device-Deep-Learning-Resources/README.md

 - No cost: paying for cloud computing cycles is not needed.

 ## News :mega:
+22/11/2022: The On-device Deep Learning Resources repository is first announced!!!

 ## On-device Deep Learning Security
 - Understanding Real-world Threats to Deep Learning Models in Android Apps.